sacktock/WebGL-project/README.md

 - the **lib** folder contains all the relevant WebGL libraries used in this project.
 - the **resources** folder contains all the images used as textures in this project.
 - **canvas.html** displays the WebGL canvas along with some instructions (also loads images into the DOM).
-- **run.bat** is a windows script to open the project into chrome using the parameter -allow-file-access-from-files.
+- **run.bat** is a windows script to open the project into chrome using the parameter _-allow-file-access-from-files_.
 - **script.js** is the main project code.
 - **style.css** is a stylesheet file.

 # How to run the webgl program
 - double click the **canvas.html** file to open into your defualt browser (preferably one with WebGL support).
-- if you get this error, __'The image element contains cross-origin data, and may not be loaded.'__, follow on to the next section.
+- if you get this error, _'The image element contains cross-origin data, and may not be loaded.'_, follow on to the next section.

 # Loading textures securely
 ## Start http-server